 Mr. Breth has been a guest speaker for the Pennsylvania School Boards Association; the Pennsylvania Bar Institute; and other continuing education providers throughout Pennsylvania.
 Most recently, he was a guest speaker at the Pennsylvania School Boards Association’s July 2012 Solicitors’ Symposium in State College.
 The topic of my presentation was the Latest Trends in Labor Negotiations.

-He has been married to his wife, Jennifer, since December of 2001.
 His parents, Rolland and Lenore Breth, continue to live in Butler County.
 He has an older brother, Brian, who lives in Texas with his wife, Ann; and a younger sister, Kathy, who lives in State College with her husband, Todd Brunermer, and their two daughters, Katie and Megan.